mathnet/mathnet-numerics/docs/MKL.md

 Licensing Restrictions
 ----------------------

-The MKL Provder is available for free under the terms of the [Intel Simplified Software License](License-MKL.html).
+The MKL Provider is available for free under the terms of the [Intel Simplified Software License](License-MKL.html).